-In the junior school, the school does not use national tests to determine attainment, using instead its own framework.

-At GCSE in the years 2012 to 2014, performance has been above the national average for maintained schools.
-In 2015, attainment was of a similar standard.

-In the sixth form, A-level results in the years 2012 to 2014 have been in line with the national average for sixth formers in maintained schools.
-Similar standards were attained in 2015.
-Results in International Baccalaureate examinations have been similar to worldwide averages.
+In the prep department, the school uses its own framework to determine attainment, instead of the national framework.
+At GCSE in the years 2013 to 2015, performance has been above the national average for maintained schools.
+In the sixth form, A-level results in the years 2013 to 2015 have been in line with the national average for sixth formers in maintained schools.